2key/contracts/DeploymentInstructions.md

 yarn run test
 ```

+Make sure everything is synced with branch. (commit/push all submodules (`cd 2key-protocol/src`, `cd 2key-protocol/dist`)) and then
+commit-push `contracts` so all submodules are synced.

 After all tests pass you'll have to run one of deploy commands depending of
 deployment type and network deploying to.